BackHistory: Part Two

 On September 27th, 1986, that dream was given the most shattering of blows.
 Somewhere in Sweden on an overnight drive, the bands' tour bus skidded out of control and flipped, killing Cliff Burton.
 His influence on the musical growth of the band was enormous.
 Burton combined the DIY philosophies of jamming and experimenting with an acute knowledge of musical theory, and Hetfield in particular found a lot in his playing and personality.
 It was impossible to imagine Metallica without him.
 Yet Cliff would equally not have cared for people throwing in the towel because he wasn't around.
 And so it was that after a brief yet intense mourning period, Lars, James and Kirk decided to fight on.
 Jason Newsted was chosen from over 40 auditions to be the new bassist, the Michigan-born four-stringer leaving Arizona based Flotsam & Jetsam to take on the chance of a lifetime.
 The quartet immediately jumped into a tour, and then quickly recorded an EP of cover tunes titled Garage Days Re-Revisited (the band literally did the dirty work in Lars' garage, which they helped refit into a small studio space by hand themselves!).

 With Jason fully established, the band went back to record their fourth full-length album, ...And Justice For All, released in August 1988.
 The explosion that had been threatening for some time finally happened.
-The album reached #6 on the US charts and received a Grammy nomination for Best Metal/Hard Rock album while the band was busy blowing headliners Van Halen off-stage during the Monsters Of Rock tour and subsequently embarking upon an enormous worldwide tour of their own.
+The album reached #6 on the US charts and received a Grammy nomination for Best Metal/Hard Rock album while the band was busy blowing headliners Van Halen off the stage during the Monsters Of Rock tour and subsequently embarking upon an enormous worldwide tour of their own.

 ...And Justice For All produced three singles ("Harvester of Sorrow", "Eye Of The Beholder" and "One", bringing the band unknown levels of success.
 They also chose this time to delve into new territory with their very first music video for "One" which was hardly the typical music video of the time.
 A dark, monochromatic, violent, and emotional piece, which pulled no punches, Metallica's continued to prove that they were anything but typical.